jerWenger/UR5-Pick-And-Place/README.md

 ### WAIT
 - Trigger: GO_TO_NEUTRAL success
 - Task: wait for valid computer vision data
-- Success Criteria: if there is a bottle of the appropriate color and it is within the valid execution zone of the workspace
+- Success Criteria: if there is a bottle of the appropriate color, it is within the valid execution zone of the workspace, and its location has a low enough margin of error after being measured over multiple frames
 - Next State: MOVE_OVER_BOTTLE

 ### MOVE_OVER_BOTTLE